-Client Marketing Plan Presentation and Marketing Plan Report (30%):
+Client Marketing Plan Presentation (25%):

-Prior to the first day of lecture, you will be assigned by email to a marketing team comprised of five or six students.
+On the first day of lecture, you will be assigned to a marketing team comprised of five or six students.
 In this team, you and your teammates will act in the role of marketing consultants.
 As such, you will be "hired" by a company of your choosing (and my approval) to develop a comprehensive marketing plan.
 This will be your team for the balance of the quarter.